To limit exposure to the coronavirus (COVID-19), we have temporarily suspended volunteer participation.

 Our volunteers help support people who need health care, and youth experiencing homelessness who need basic resources like meals and hygiene supplies.
 Volunteers also provide a variety of administrative supports.

-- Our age requirement is 21 or over (18 or over for Virginia Woof Dog Daycare volunteers)
+- Our age requirement is 21 or over

 - Our clients are best served by consistent and reliable volunteers.